The Built to Rent Revolution

 Renters Are Choosing to Rent Rather Than Buy

 Builders are accommodating the renters, with a big increase in build-to-rent construction.
-That’s how strong the rental market has become that it’s drawing away those individual buyers who would otherwise be buying.
+The US rental market has become that it’s drawing away those individual buyers who would otherwise be buying.
 Renters from Florida to New York to California are desperate for rental accommodation and many will pay big rent prices for homes and townhouses.

 Will this draw in more major investment firms and construction firms such as Toll Brothers because they’re suddenly seeing the trend?